fukky5341/SaBRe/README.md

 ## Tables of Experiment Results

 Here we provide the tables of experiment results with detailed metrics. s# is the number of solved instances, p# is the average number of subproblems generated in the branch-and-bound process, and Δt is the average time taken per instance (in seconds).
-The best results are highlighted in bold.

 ### Table IV: RQ2 — Comparison between relational neuron splitting and individual neuron splitting